ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Upon receiving the Join Response, if 'kdc_cred' is present but the Client cannot verify the PoP evidence, the Client MUST stop processing the Join Response and MAY send a new Join Request to the KDC.

 The KDC MUST return a 5.03 (Service Unavailable) response to a Client that sends a Join Request to join the security group as Publisher, in case there are currently no Sender IDs available to assign.
-The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available node identifiers").

 ## Other Group Operations through the KDC